Gear Guide: 8 Great Jackets for Summer Riding

 ///

-The new-this-year REVIT Tornado 4 brings some nice updates for the 4th iteration of what's become a staple jacket around here.
+The REVIT Tornado 4 brings some nice updates for the 4th iteration of what's become a staple jacket around here.
 Instead of a dual thermal + waterproof liner, REVIT this year wisely separated the two, and now includes both a full-sleeve thermal liner, and a full-sleeve waterproof liner—the latter of which can ben worn inside OR outside the shell, or even on its own as a destination rain layer.

 The Tornado is more of a summertime Adventure jacket, which by definition doubles well as an urban option.
 It’ll take you further into the fall than any others in this shootout because its liner also adds the benefit of lofted insulation.

-Cheap off-brand mesh jackets can feel close to that "t-shirt-in-August" gold standard, but depending on their material spec, and how well they’re constructed, they could melt (yup) into your skin, or just fall apart in a crash.
+Cheap off-brand mesh jackets can feel close to that "t-shirt-in-August" gold standard, but depending on material spec, and how well they’re constructed, they could melt (yup) into your skin, or just fall apart in a crash.

 We've chosen to skip the plentifully available "A" rated summer mesh jackets, or anything unrated.
 All the above are rated AA, meaning the material withstands *at least* a 45mph abrasion simulation; versus only 25mph for "A" rated garments.